 A Floppy Disk And A Pap Smear Did BTK Killer Dennis Rader In

-Dennis Rader, also known as the BTK Killer, murdered 10 people during his 16-year killing spree.
+Dennis Rader, the BTK Killer, murdered 10 people during his 16-year killing spree.
 Rader was a pillar of his community and even worked at a security system company.
 During his murdering rampage, Rader would taunt police by sending letters with details about his killings.
 Thankfully Rader’s need to gloat about his sick crimes led to his capture.

 Prior to his eventual arrest, the search for Rader went cold until police received a bizarre letter, asking if they could trace information off of a floppy disk.
 The police lied to Rader, telling him that there was no way of tracking him down from a disk.
 Once police convinced the BTK Killer to send them the disk it was only a matter of time before they were able to uncover that the author of the letter was named Dennis, who owned a black Jeep Cherokee and had a connection to the local Lutheran Church.